-- Foundation of current physics and mathematics theories prepares graduates to follow new developments.
+- Foundation of physics and mathematics prepares graduates to follow new developments.

-- Smart classrooms, technology-enhanced lecture halls and advanced laboratories in the updated Robert H. Wick Science Building.
+- Smart classrooms, technology-enhanced lecture halls, and advanced laboratories located in the Robert H. Wick Science Building.

-- Active student organizations create opportunities for peer research, professional networking and socializing.
+- Active student organizations create opportunities for peer research, professional networking, educational outreach, and socializing.

 - Preparation for work in private and public sectors or continued study in graduate school